Braces of Perfect Matching Width 2: Computing Perfect Matching Decompositions of Width Two

 Suppose, $\Width{\sigma'}\geq 3$.
 There is a vertex $y_{h'}$ with $h'\in\Set{j+1,\dots,j+x-1}$ such that

-But $\Abs{\Prec{G}{\sigma'}{y_{h'}}}=\Abs{\Prec{G}{\sigma}{y_{h'}}}+1$ and with
+But $\Abs{\Prec{B}{\sigma'}{y_{h'}}}=\Abs{\Prec{B}{\sigma}{y_{h'}}}+1$ and with

-we obtain $\Abs{\Reach{G}{\sigma'}{y_{h'}}}\leq\Abs{\Reach{G}{\sigma}{y_{h'}}}+1$.
+we obtain $\Abs{\Reach{B}{\sigma'}{y_{h'}}}\leq\Abs{\Reach{B}{\sigma}{y_{h'}}}+1$.
 Thus,

 which contradicts $\sigma$ to be of width $2$.
 Hence $\Width{\sigma'}=2$.
 However, this is a contradiction to the choice of $\sigma$ as $\sigma'$ now coincides on the first $j$ positions with the choice of \cref{alg:order}.
-Thus, the algorithm does not get stuck ones it chose the right claw and therefore, \cref{alg:order} returns an ordering.
+Thus, the algorithm does not get stuck once it chose the right claw and therefore, \cref{alg:order} returns an ordering. \end{proof}